-High Blood Pressure & Hypertension Treatment
+High Blood Pressure Treatment in Newton, NJ

 A very common condition, hypertension, or high blood pressure, is when the force of blood against your artery walls is too high.
 Because blood pressure is a measure of how much blood your heart pumps and how resistant your arteries are to blood flow, narrow arteries generally mean high blood pressure.
 Over time, high blood pressure can cause plenty of health problems including heart disease.